yaozhenx/type-erasure/README.md

 - GCC 12.2.0 on Ubuntu 22.10 on UTM.
 - GCC 12.2.0 with Homebrew.

+## Requirements

+1. Non-intrusive (Open-Closed Principle)
+  - Concrete classes do not depend on the base class.
+(They are not required to inherit the same base class.)
+  - Operations on concrete classes are defined as global functions.
+(They are not required to have virtual functions.)

+2. Supports Subtyping and Runtime Polymorphism (Liskov Substitution Principle)
+  - Objects of concrete classes can be implicitly converted to objects of the base class.
+  - Operations are dispatched at runtime to specialized implementations.

+## High Level Summary of the Design

+Taking the `Shape` hierarchy as an example.

+- `class Shape` and global functions (`serialize()`, `draw()`, etc.)
+  - The external client facing interface.
+  - Holds a pointer to `ShapeConcept` internally.
+- `class ShapeConcept`
+  - The internal interface of the Bridge Design Pattern.
+  - It is needed to hide the template parameter of `ShapeModel<T>`.
+- `class ShapeModel<T>`
+  - The templated implementation of `ShapeConcept`.
+  - Routes virtual functions to global functions.

 ## Usage

 ### Running with native build environment (Clang on macOS or GCC on Linux)